TheNexusCity/TheNexus/README.md

 ## Contributions Welcome
 Any contributions will be reviewed.
 Thank you for your contributions.

 Please post photos to make it easy, and try to remove any unused or unlinked assets to keep your files small.
-Deleting orphan files and removing unused assets will keep out github from exploding.
+Deleting orphan files and removing unused assets will keep out GitHub from exploding.
 Here's a tutorial: https://www.youtube.com/watch?v=59IU_tPH4Hs

 Clean up orphans using this command in blender.